JuliaStats/Clustering.jl/doc/source/silhouette.md

 [Silhouettes](http://en.wikipedia.org/wiki/Silhouette_(clustering)) is
 a method for evaluating the quality of clustering.
 Particularly, it provides a quantitative way to measure how well each point lies within its cluster in comparison to the other clusters.
-It was introduced in

-> Peter J. Rousseeuw (1987). *Silhouettes: a Graphical Aid to the
-> Interpretation and Validation of Cluster Analysis*.
-Computational and
-> Applied Mathematics.
-20: 53–65.

 The *Silhouette* value for the ``i``-th data point is:
 ```math